+- UE_offset: Offset used to avoid possible SFN and PO overlapping for a UE supporting Multi-USIM.

 IMSI is given as sequence of digits of type Integer (0..9), IMSI shall in the formulae above be interpreted as a decimal integer number, where the first digit given in the sequence represents the highest order digit.